12-year-old Hawaii Boy Scout helps rescue couple and their 100 lb. injured dog on trail - NewsBreak

 There are different hikes on the Waimano Trail above Pearl City.
 On Aug.
 29, local residents JD and Aimee ended up seven miles deep into that trail.
 They had not seen anyone for hours until they ran into 12-year-old David King and his mom, Christine.

 “We asked ‘oh do you need any help?’
 They said ‘yeah,’ they showed us the dog’s paws had some cuts on it.
-So, it hurt when the dog would walk,” David said.Injured hiker crawls for 8 hours before rescue
+So, it hurt when the dog would walk,” David said.Reality Show to Boost Fundraising for Hanging Lake Trail Restoration

 The Kings had gotten three miles from the end of their 15-mile hike to earn David a Boy Scouts Merit Badge for hiking with troop in Kailua.